BrawnyJavier/WeRentCar123/README.md

 ### Creating the database

 ```
-### First, you will need to generate the database.
+First, you will need to generate the database.
-To do so, open the .sln file contained in   the .\WeRentCar123\BackOffice\WeRentCar123.sln
+To do so, open the .sln file contained in    .\WeRentCar123\BackOffice\WeRentCar123.sln
-using visual studio then, go to Tools> Nuget Package Mannager >  Package mannager console
+using visual studio then, go to
+Tools> Nuget Package Mannager >  Package mannager console
 in the console, select the WeRentCar123.Context as the default project and type "update-database", after
 you hit enter, the database will be created in the configured sql server instance.
 ```